MP Estate Planning UK

 Setting Up a Trust: Steps to Follow

-When you meet with a solicitor, share your goals and why you want a trust.
-For example, if it’s for a child, you might want to look into starting a trust for a child.
-This can secure their financial future.
+When you consult with a specialist, share your goals, your family dynamics, and any concerns you have — whether that’s care fees, IHT, divorce protection, or providing for children.
+For example, if you want to set up protection for a child, you can explore starting a trust for a child to secure their financial future.

-• Describing the assets to be included in the trust
+• Describing the assets to be placed into the trust

 Funding the Trust